chili-publish/grafx-documentation/docs/GraFx-Studio/guides/actions/example-currency/index.md

 The trigger is initiated when

 - the "Variable value changed", specified by the "Currency" variable,
-- or when the Document is loaded (to be sure we check when opening the document)
+- or when the document is loaded (to be sure we check when opening the document)
-- or when a layout is changed.
+- or when a layout is changed

 ![screenshot](trigger.png)